-The Baw Baw Frog, Philoria frosti, a mottled brown-black native of Mount Baw Baw is listed under the IUCN red list as critically endangered.
-The frog has a very restricted distribution, and is confined to an area of only 10 square kilometres in Victoria's Central Highlands.
+The Baw Baw Frog, Philoria frosti, a mottled brown-black native of Mount Baw Baw, is listed under the IUCN red list as critically endangered.
+The frog has a very restricted distribution, confined to an area of only 10 square kilometres in Victoria's Central Highlands.

-The frog has recently experienced a massive population crash, recent surveys indicate that its numbers decreased by 98 per cent between 1993 and 2008, primarily due to logging and other forms of environmental stress.
-Numbers have slid even further in the past two years, with less than 250 individuals now left in the wild.
+The frog recently experienced a massive population crash, surveys indicate that its numbers decreased by 98 per cent between 1993 and 2008, mainly due to logging and other environmental stresses.
+Numbers have slid even further in the past two years, and there are now less than 250 individuals now left in the wild.

 In 2012, the Victorian government withdrew $20,000 in funding for wild population surveys.
 Zoos Victoria has stepped in to allow the annual surveys to continue.
 Unfortunately, this funding does nothing to arrest the species' decline.